kowndinyas/angularjs/LifeOfAFeature.md

 Maybe we will agree that this would be better done in another project (like Angular Core).
 Or maybe we will postpone it to a future milestone.
 Or maybe we will all approve that this is something that needs to be designed and done.
 Thus we move to the next step.

 ## Create a Design Document
 Every feature will need to have a design phase.
-We want the idea to be well thought out and anticipate as much obstacles as possible.
+We want the idea to be well thought out and anticipate as many obstacles as possible.
 And we want to have multiple people know and think about the implications of such feature.

 Someone (hopefully you) will be assigned to the issue created, and will create a document.
 There is a simple template for an [Angular Design Document][angular-design-doc].
 Or you can create your own, as long as the content is clear and you cover the same general points.